Many people face barriers in preparing healthier meals, including a lack of time and conflicting information about nutrition, and taste preferences.

 Americans love to eat out.
 It’s a fact.
 Studies show that we, on average, spend over 50% of our total food budget to eat food away from home 4-5 times per week.

 Now, we all know the dangers associated with fast food but there are pitfalls at your local sit-down eatery as well.
-Restaurants are in the business of serving food that tastes good with little regard to how healthy it may be.
+Restaurants are in the business of serving food that tastes good with little regard for how healthy it may be.
 The result is often an increased amount of fats and sugars compared to meals you would normally cook at home.

 The bottom line?
 Those who eat more home-cooked meals are simply healthier than those who don’t.